cesar-douady/open-lmake/doc/developers.md

 - `examples`         : contains abundantly commented examples
 - `ext`              : contains all code coming from external sources
 - `_lib`             : contains all python code
-- `lmake_env`        : contains an open-lmake repo that allow to build open-lmake (not fully functional) under open-lmake (used as an example/unit test)
+- `lmake_env`        : contains an open-lmake repo that allows building open-lmake (not fully functional) under open-lmake (used as an example/unit test)
 - `museum`           : contains dead code that could come back to life in a near or far future
 - `src`              : contains all C++ source files
 - `src/lmake_server` : contains all C++ source files that are specific to `lmake_server`